Foreign funds seek redemption, cash out on SE Asia

 Southeast Asian markets have provided a relative safe haven since the global financial crisis as markets and economies in other parts of the world have faltered.
 Economic growth has been resilient, helped by demand from an expanding middle class.

-Consumer sector stocks such as Indonesian retailer Hero Supermarket, Thailand's Serm Suk Pcl (SSC.BK) and Philippines-based food and beverage company RFM Corp (RFM.PS) have more than tripled in value so far this year.
+Consumer sector stocks such as Indonesian retailer Hero Supermarket, Thailand's Serm Suk Pcl and Philippines-based food and beverage company RFM Corp have more than tripled in value so far this year.

 The euphoria propelled the cash managed by Southeast Asian offshore mutual and exchange-traded funds to a record $27 billion earlier this year.